skoolkid/skoolkit/sphinx/source/man/bin2tap.py.rst

   must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -S, --screen `FILE`
-  Add a loading screen to the TAP file. `FILE` may be a snapshot or a 6912-byte SCR file.
+  Add a loading screen to the tape file. `FILE` may be a snapshot or a 6912-byte SCR file.

 -V, --version
   Show the SkoolKit version number and exit.